ringlej/ptxdist/doc/user_manual.rst

 **tests**
     Contains test scripts for automated target setup.

-Next we will build the to show some of PTXdist’s main features.
+Next we will build the BSP to show some of PTXdist’s main features.

 Selecting a Userland Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~